amarula/dyndesign/docs/class_builder.md

 either a Parent or a Component Dependency.

 Building Options can be of different types:

 - **Boolean Option** that enables the addition of Class Dependencies based on a boolean value,
 - **Conditional Option** that specifies a condition that must be met in order for the Class Dependencies to be added, and
-- **Switch Option** that allows the addition of Class Dependencies based on the selection of one alternative from a range of choices.
+- **Switch Option** that allows the addition of Class Dependencies based on the selection of one option from a range of options.

-NOTE: *In Configurator classes, configurations with Conditional Options are set up via `dynconfig.set_configuration`, which can be also employed to programmatically set configurations of any types.
+NOTE: *In Configurator classes, configurations with Conditional Options are set up via `dynconfig.set_configuration`, which can be also employed to programmatically set configurations of any type.
 Conditional Options can be provided through the first argument of `set_configuration` in the form of any callable object, including lambdas and methods*.